Any New Zealander say they have anything worth to think of. But they don´t have snakes…

 NEW ZEALAND: “Perfect.
 Not inexpensive, but definitely worth every penny.

 When I think of New Zealand, it’s what I imagine heaven to look like!
-The most beautiful place and people in the world…wish we could live there”, Nicole Falkowitz said after a perfect honeymoon.
+The most beautiful place and people in the world…wish we could live there”.
+Nicely told by Nicole Falkowitz after a perfect honeymoon.

-Auckland.
-Imagine a cosmopolitan city where everyone lives within half an hour of beautiful beaches, with hiking trails and a dozen enchanting holiday islands.
-Add a sunny climate, a background rhythm of Polynesian culture, and a passion for outstanding food and wine, and you’re beginning to get the picture of Auckland.
+Imagine a cosmopolitan city where everyone lives within half an hour of beautiful beaches, with hiking trails and holiday islands.
+Add a sunny climate, a background rhythm of Polynesian culture, and a passion for outstanding food and wine.
+Now you’re beginning to get the picture of Auckland.

 Kauri Cliffs Golf Course, Northland

 Explore this subtropical aquatic playground north of Auckland.
-Swim with dolphins, take a cruise, relax on golden beaches, play a round of golf, and visit the historic Waitangi Treaty Grounds, the birthplace of the nation.
+Swim with dolphins, take a cruise, relax on golden beaches or play a round of golf.
+Another option, visit the historic Waitangi Treaty Grounds, the birthplace of the nation.

-Don’t miss a tour of the idyllic film set in Waikato, the location of the Shire in Peter Jackson’s film adaptations of Tolkien’s The Lord of the Rings and The Hobbit, an easy day’s excursion from Hamilton.
+Don’t miss a tour of the idyllic film set in Waikato, the location of the Shire in Peter Jackson’s film adaptations of Tolkien’s The Lord of the Rings and The Hobbit.
+This is an easy day’s excursion from Hamilton.

-Dubbed the “coolest little capital in the world” by Lonely Planet, Wellington sparkles with an eclectic list of must-dos.
-Explore inner-city beaches, stroll around the harbor and surrounding hills, soak up the vibrant cultural scene, and wine and dine in a city that has more cafes, restaurants, and bars per capita than New York City.
+Dubbed the “coolest little capital in the world”, Wellington sparkles with an eclectic list of must-dos.
+Explore inner-city beaches, stroll around the harbor and surrounding hills.
+Or soak up the vibrant cultural scene, wine and dine in more cafes, restaurants, and bars per capita than New York City.